BOARD OF DIRECTORS

 John S. Moody has served on our board of directors since November 2005.
 He is chief executive officer of Parkside Capital, formerly known as ProTerra Realty, a fund manager investing in real estate in Houston, Texas.
 In November 2015, Mr. Moody was appointed chairman of the board of Four Corners Property Trust, Inc., a public real estate investment trust, where he also serves as chairman of the compensation committee.
 Mr. Moody joined the board of Hines Global REIT, a privately owned real estate investment, development and management company, in June 2009.
 He joined the board of directors of Potlatch Corp., a real estate investment trust, in September 2006, and in January 2009, he assumed the role of Vice Chairman of Potlatch Corp.
 Mr. Moody also serves as chairman of the board of St. John’s School in Houston, Texas.
 From 2001 to 2005, he served on the boards of directors of three publicly held REITs: Keystone Property Trust, CRIIMI MAE, Inc. and Equity Office Properties Trust.
 From 2004 until October 2005, Mr. Moody served as president and chief executive officer of HRO Asset Management, LLC, a real estate advisory business.
 From 2001 to 2004, Mr. Moody served as president of Marsh & McLennan Real Estate Advisors, Inc., a business that directed the execution of real estate projects and transactions for Marsh & McLennan.
 From 1995 to 2000, Mr. Moody was president and chief executive officer of Cornerstone Properties, Inc., a REIT that acquired, developed and operated large-scale Class A office buildings in major markets throughout the United States and that merged into Equity Office Properties Trust.
 Mr. Moody received a B.A. in History from Stanford University and a J.D. with honors from The University of Texas School of Law.

-Debra Zumwalt was elected to Huron’s board of directors on October 20, 2014.
-Since 2001, Ms. Zumwalt has been the Vice President and General Counsel of Stanford University and is in charge of the legal services provided to the University and its two affiliated hospitals with combined annual revenues of over $7 billion.
-Ms. Zumwalt is a member of the University Cabinet and provides governance, legal and strategic advice to the boards of the University, Stanford Health Care, Lucile Packard Children’s Hospital at Stanford and Stanford Management Company (the investment arm of the University that manages over $24 billion in assets).
+Debra Zumwalt was elected to Huron’s board of directors in October 2014.
+Since 2001, Ms. Zumwalt has been the Vice President and General Counsel of Stanford University and oversees the legal services provided to the University and its two affiliated hospitals with combined annual revenues of over $9 billion.
+Ms. Zumwalt is a member of the University Cabinet and provides governance, legal and strategic advice to the boards of the University, Stanford Health Care, Lucile Packard Children’s Hospital at Stanford, and Stanford Management Company (the investment arm of the University that manages over $24 billion in assets).
 Ms. Zumwalt is also a member of the Board of Overseers for SLAC National Accelerator Laboratory at Stanford, and a director of SHI and SUMIT (a holding company and captive insurance company that provides insurance coverage for the Stanford hospitals and physicians).
 Previously, Ms. Zumwalt was a partner at Pillsbury Winthrop Shaw Pittman, a major global law firm, and served on the managing board of that firm.
-Ms. Zumwalt is currently a director of Exponent, Inc., an engineering and scientific consulting company.
+Ms. Zumwalt is currently a director of Exponent, Inc., a public engineering and scientific consulting company.
 She is also on the board of the American University of Afghanistan and the Academy of Art University and has served on other nonprofit boards in education and legal services.
 Ms. Zumwalt received a B.S. in Political Science from Arizona State University and a J.D. from Stanford Law School.